June 21, 2018

 Once you’ve figured out your task and accent lighting, the last step is to add some general ambient lighting to fill in the gaps and set the mood.
 This can be done in a variety of different ways.

 Recessed downlights are a great choice, if you’re in a position to install them.
 Avoid simply covering the ceiling with a collection of recessed downlights in a uniform pattern.
-“People tend to grid out recessed can layouts, which is not the way you should be thinking about that,” says Greg Kay, award-winning designer and CEO of Lightology & PureEdge Lighting and founder of Tech Lighting.
+“People tend to grid out recessed can layouts, which is not the way you should be thinking about that,” says Greg Kay, award-winning designer and CEO of Lightology & PureEdge Lighting.
 “Instead, focus on what you want to see, what’s important in your space.
 Is it a work of art?
 A texture wall?
 An architectural feature?
 A vase on a table?
 Once you do this, you can fill in the blanks with general downlights or architectural lighting like Truline.”

 Wall-washers, like the Reveal Family by PureEdge Lighting, generously bathe an entire wall in even lighting without shadows, helping a room feel more spacious.